thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

         asyncio.run(main(executor))

 Keep in mind that the default thread pool executor has a maximum number of threads based on your processor's core count.
-As such, you **should not** run long-lived tasks on the default executor as that reduces the number of workers available, or worse, saturate the executor and indefinitely prevent new tasks from being processed.
+As such, you should **not** run long-lived tasks on the default executor.
+That reduces the number of workers available and at worst, can saturate the executor indefinitely and prevent new tasks from being processed.

 Managing long-lived tasks
 -------------------------